FREQUENTLY ASKED QUESTIONS

 What can I expect during my first appointment?

-During the session, we will first briefly explain important aspects of our service, such as the privacy and confidentiality of any information discussed in your sessions.
-We will then give you an opportunity to talk about why you have decided to attend counselling and what you hope to change or improve upon as a result of your sessions.
-We will also be happy to answer any questions you may have regarding the counselling process.
-After discussing your concerns in some detail (which may take more than one session) you can expect us to outline how counselling may assist with the difficulties you are experiencing and what would be involved in any future sessions.
+During the first session, your psychologist will briefly explain important aspects of our service, such as the privacy and confidentiality of any information discussed in your sessions.
+We will then give you an opportunity to talk about why you have decided to attend counselling and what you hope to change or improve upon over the course of your therapy sessions.
+We will also be happy to answer any questions you may have regarding the therapy process.
+After discussing your concerns in some detail (which may take more than one session) you can expect us to outline how therapy may assist with the difficulties you are experiencing and what would be involved in any future sessions.
 If we believe there is a more appropriate practitioner or organisation to assist you, we will explain this and help arrange a referral for you.

-What’s the difference between a Psychologist, a Psychiatrist, and a Psychotherapist?
+What’s the difference between a Psychologist and a Psychiatrist?

 Throughout Australia (and most of the world) Psychologists are registered by the government.
 In order to use the title ‘Psychologist’ in Australia you must have a minimum of four years’ university training in psychology and two years subsequent supervised professional practice.
 As part of their registration, Psychologists’ are bound by the Australian Psychological Society's Code of Ethics, which aims to safeguard the welfare of clients.
 The fact that the Psychologists Board of Australia registers all Psychologists provides reassurance for clients, as any concerns regarding the conduct of Psychologists can be directed to the Board for consideration.
 Psychologists do not prescribe medication.